- chapter 3 Body

 Similarly for the “stable enough over time” criteria, the use of biometrics, for example, by USA border controls to match those leaving the country with their entry only requires stability over weeks or months.
 However, most security analysts doubt that the combination of accuracy of scanning equipment and stability of features is sufficient to make effective biometric identity cards … whether or not one regards that as desirable anyway.

-For many years researchers in wearable computing, and notably Steve Mann have walked around with cameras strapped to their heads, screens set in eye glasses, computers in backpacks.
+For many years researchers in wearable computing, and notably Steve Mann have walked around with cameras strapped to their heads, screens set in eye glasses, or computers in backpacks.
 Over the years the technology has become smaller and more discreet, but for most observers there is still something odd about these ‘cyborgs’, who so intimately tether technology to their bodies.
+This disquiet was famously expressed during the altercation between Mann and MacDonald’s staff when he refused to remove his digital eye glasses in a Paris restaurant [Man12;Gr12].

 But is it so unusual?